MisterWil/abodepy/README.rst

 You can change settings with abodepy either using abode.set_setting(setting, value) or through the command line::

-  $ python abodepy.py --username USERNAME --password PASSWORD --setting beeper_mute=1
+  $ abodepy -u USERNAME -p PASSWORD --set beeper_mute=1

     Setting beeper_mute changed to 1